Department stores by country: Nepal

 Bluebird is the first department store in Nepal and BhatBhateni is currently the largest chain of department stores, with several stores all over the country.

 Pakistan

 Lahore boasts H. Karim Buksh, Jalal sons and Potpourri stores with branches throughout the cities' commercial areas.
-Many urban centers of Pakistan now have large and spacious Metro Cash and Carry or Carrefour, Chase and Imtiaz stores.
+Many urban centers of Pakistan now have Metro Cash, Carry or Carrefour, Chase, and Imtiaz stores.

 Philippines

 The SM Department Store became one of the top retail centers in the Philippines.

 The first department store in the Philippines is the Hoskyn's Department Store of Hoskyn & Co. established in 1877 in Iloilo City by the Englishman Henry Hoskyn, nephew of Nicholas Loney, the first British vice-consul in Iloilo, together with his brothers Herbert Peter and Franklin.
 The department store is located on Calle Real and is also claimed to be the first to introduce the "fixed price" policy in merchandising in the country and was known to be "the store that sold everything from needle to anchor."
 It offered groceries, hardware, stationery, toys, watches, jewelry, machinery, buttons, threads etc.

 Some of the other earliest department stores in the Philippines were located in Manila as early as 1898 with the opening of the American Bazaar, which was later named Beck's.
 During the course of the American occupation of the Philippines, many department stores were built throughout the city, many of which were located on Escolta Street.
 Heacock's, a luxury department store, was considered as the best department store in the Orient.
 Other department stores included Aguinaldo's, La Puerta del Sol, Estrella del Norte, and the Crystal Arcade, all of which were destroyed during the Battle of Manila in 1945.
 After the war, department stores were once again alive with the establishment of Shoemart (now SM), and Rustan's.
 Since the foundation of these companies in the 1950s, there are now more than one hundred department stores to date.
 At present, due to the huge success of shopping centres, department stores in the Philippines usually are anchor tenants within centres.
 SM Supermalls and Robinsons Malls are two of the country's most prominent shopping centre chains, all of which have department store sections.